 6.2 Tourist Attraction

-The Berlin Wall has become a significant tourist attraction, with numerous places of interest offering insight into the history and impact of the Cold War.
+The Berlin Wall has now turned into a famous wonder patented with many places of interest that shed light on war’s premise and existence of the Cold War.

 6.3 Symbol of Unity